nycmeshnet/docs/content/hardware/config.md

 1. Click “System” in the left side menu.
 2. Click “Password” in the left side menu dropdown.
 3. Type in the standard NYC Mesh password.

+**6. Force on POE for a LiteBeam

+A typical install also has a LiteBeam on port 5 that is powered from the OmniTik.
+To do this you must-

+1. Go to Webfig>interfaces>ether5
+2. Change "POE Out" to "forced on"

+Other devices can be powered from other ports if you change this setting

 ---